-Thanks to the generous support of the Henry Luce Foundation, we are pleased to announce a new scholarship competition: SEASSI Scholarships.
+Thanks to the generous support of the Henry Luce Foundation, we are pleased to announce the SEASSI Scholarship.
 The purpose of this funding is to support the language-learning needs of very promising young scholars with serious research interests in Southeast Asia.
 This funding is designed to ensure that promising young scholars who want to pursue research and careers involving Southeast Asian Studies will do so with the benefit of rigorous language training at SEASSI.

-For Summer 2017, a SEASSI Scholarship consists of: 1) full payment of the SEASSI tuition, and 2) an $1100 summer living stipend.
-Twenty-five SEASSI Scholarships will be awarded for summer 2017.
+For Summer, a SEASSI Scholarship consists of: 1) full payment of the SEASSI tuition, and 2) an $1100 summer living stipend.

 SEASSI Scholarship recipients will be expected to complete follow-up surveys.
 Scholarship recipients will be asked about how extensively they are able to use the target language in their research, teaching, and any other career endeavors.
 These surveys are needed 2-, 4-, 6-, and 8 years after the student completes his or her graduate degree.

 Applicants for SEASSI Scholarships must be United States citizens or permanent residents of the United States.
-Currently enrolled graduate students, and students admitted to a graduate program for Fall 2017, are eligible to compete for SEASSi Scholarships.
-SEASSI Scholarships will not be awarded to undergraduate or post-doctoral students.
+Currently enrolled graduate students, and students admitted to a graduate program for Fall 2018, are eligible to compete for SEASSI Scholarships.
+SEASSI Scholarships will NOT be awarded to undergraduate or post-doctoral students.
 Because of limited funds available, not all qualified applicants can be given awards.

 - Cornell University